ArturMruszczak/PMES-Theory-Website/README.md

 Visit the official site: [https://pmes-theory.org](https://pmes-theory.org)

 ## Publications
 All research papers are available on Zenodo.
-Search for "PMES" or "[Your Name]".
+Search for "PMES" or "mruszczak".

 ## License
 This website content is licensed under the MIT License.